autoloadnextpost/auto-load-next-post/readme.txt

 4. Theme Customizer: The same settings can be applied via the theme customizer.

 == Changelog ==

-= 1.5.6 : 29th November 2018 =
+= 1.5.7 - 25th March 2019 =

-* Corrected: Twenty Nineteen support for the featured image was missing an inner wrapper to provide the correct styling.
+* Corrected: Meta name used to determin if the JavaScript should load in the footer.

 [View the full changelog here](https://raw.githubusercontent.com/autoloadnextpost/auto-load-next-post/master/CHANGELOG.md).

 == Upgrade Notice ==

 Developer Warning: Please install version 1.5.4 or above.
 Version 1.5.0 to 1.5.3 had some issues that were not picked up straight away.